MakerCorn/git-wiki-builder/.amazonq/rules/General-Coding-Rules.md

 - When generating code, run tests on the code to validate parameters and linting.
 - When fixing code, analyze the root cause rather than just fixing the identified problem.
 For example, don't just fix parameters to match a parameter list, understand what the code was trying to do and fix the core problem.
 - Remove deprecated classes and tests when refactoring code.
+- Always fix all errors, warnings, and issues.
+Do not just fix critical or high priority items.